LCSB-BioCore/SBML.jl/README.md

 #### Acknowledgements

-`SBML.jl` was developed in Luxembourg Centre for Systems Biomedicine of the University of Luxembourg ([uni.lu/lcsb](https://www.uni.lu/lcsb)).
+`SBML.jl` was developed at the Luxembourg Centre for Systems Biomedicine of the University of Luxembourg ([uni.lu/lcsb](https://www.uni.lu/lcsb)).
 The development was supported by European Union's Horizon 2020 Programme under PerMedCoE project ([permedcoe.eu](https://www.permedcoe.eu/)) agreement no.